Page last updated on May 12, 2025 at 8:55 pm

 HISTORY

 Olcott Park was purchased from Southside Landholding Company in August 1998.
-Lloyd and Joan Olcott gifted to the Bloomington Parks and Recreation Department enough money to build a playground, park shelter (Young Pavilion) and limestone entrance wall with landscaping.
+Lloyd and Joan Olcott gifted to the Bloomington Parks and Recreation Department enough money to build a playground, park shelter (Howard Young Pavilion) and limestone entrance wall with landscaping.
 The park was officially named Olcott Park in a ceremony on June 2, 2000.

 Official Bloomington Parks Mobile App